 Your 401(k) Savings and Your Desired Retirement Lifestyle

 What if your household income at retirement is $200,000 and you only have $1 million stashed away?
 Do you really only have half of what you will need to retire comfortably?
 Fortunately, a study by a group within the National Institutes of Health (NIH) found that roughly 80% of seniors owned their own homes.
 Of those, roughly 55% owned them free and clear of debt.
-The majority of the remainder had a very little mortgage and equity debt remaining.
+The majority of the remainder had very little mortgage or home equity debt remaining.

 How Much Money You Need to Retire vs. How Much You May Have